aft6/aft6.github.io/_posts/2018-10-29-HOW-TO-BOOK.md

 title: HOW TO BOOK
 ---

-To book a music lesson or Bear as a pianist for social events then...
+To book Bear as a pianist or as a music teacher, please contact him through one ofthe following methods:

+Email: bearbear@musix-world.org

+Mobile: